mathjax/MathJax-docs/web/errors.rst

 Trapping Compile and Typeset Errors
 ===================================

-Sometimes compiling a TeX into the internal MathML representation, or processing a MathML expression can lead to an error message "Math input error".
+Sometimes compiling a TeX expression into the internal MathML representation, or processing a MathML tree, can lead to an error message "Math input error".
 Hovering over this message should cause a tooltip with a more detailed error message to appear.

-You can trap such errors by specifying a :js:meth:`compileError()` function in the ``options`` section of your MathJax configuration.
+You can trap such errors by specifying a :js:meth:`compileError()` function in the :js:data:`options` section of your MathJax configuration.

 .. js:function:: compileError(document, math, error)